 Handmade cards are easy to create and make the best DIY gifts.
 This Mother's Day, make Mom a card with your Cricut.
-They're easy to create yourself, I've got some ideas to help get you started!
+They are easy to create yourself.
+Plus I've got some ideas to help get you started!
 Personalize your project with Mom's favorite colors and sentiments just from you.
 She's sure to love it!

 Easy Mother's Day Cards to Make with Your Cricut

 Here are some ideas for handmade cards you can make for your mom.
 They are super easy and you can personalize them with your own favorite colors, paper patterns and extra bling.
 All of these card ideas feature designs I created to use with your Cricut machine and the new Design Space cutting software.
 If you don't have the new Cricut machine yet, no worries, I have you covered!

 I'm such a huge procrastinator, so usually I'm digging through the craft supplies looking for what's available to spontaneously come up with some brilliant card idea… for any occasion.
 Well this year, for Mother's Day I am prepared!
 But only because I wanted to make sure you weren't scrounging in your craft stash for your mom.
 MY mom is going to thank you!

 Each card will take you about 30 minutes.
 In addition to your Cricut machine, you are going to need card stock and adhesive.
 Each project has it's own tutorial included on the Make it Now page on the Cricut website, so I'm not going to give detailed instructions here.
 The cutting files for each can be used for a variety of occasions, so you can grab them now for Mom projects and use them later for something else super fun.

 Let's get creative, here are some card ideas for you to create and give to Mom this Mother's Day.

 You can used recycled materials to make Mom a card she can appreciate even more.
 Repurpose cardboard into a pretty little card that says exactly how much you love her.